satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # To avoid errors, Please use only this version for these instructions:

-HyperHDR Current version download [https://github.com](https://github.com/satgit62/satgit62.github.io/releases/download/v0.2.0-alpha/org.webosbrew.hyperhdr.loader_0.3.7_all.ipk) (This corresponds to the latest HyperHDR version v22.0.0.0beta1-Infinite Color Engine)
+HyperHDR Current version (RGBW with Temporal Dithering powered by ICE) download: [https://github.com](https://github.com/satgit62/satgit62.github.io/releases/download/v0.2.0-alpha/org.webosbrew.hyperhdr.loader_0.3.7_all.ipk) (This corresponds to the latest HyperHDR version v22.0.0.0beta1-Infinite Color Engine)

 To avoid errors, please uninstall HyperHDR webos-loader if you have installed a previous version.
 Your settings will be preserved.